MaheshSomu/food-compass-rescue-now/README.md

 Project Overview

-Food Compass - Rescue Now is a platform designed to combat food waste and help those in need.
+Food Management is a platform designed to combat food waste and help those in need.
 This project visualizes food rescue locations on a dynamic map and provides tools for effective resource management.

+Objective:

+"Our goal is to reduce food waste by making smarter choices about how we buy, store, and use food.
+By being more mindful and finding ways to reuse or recycle leftovers, we can help protect the environment, save resources, and create a more sustainable future for everyone."

 Features